Neillcllghn/Tablefor2/README.md

 - Special request textbox for customers/users.
 Allow users to leave a special reguest with their bookings.
 - Automated email sent to user - use Javascript to issue a automated email (via emailJS) outlining the details of their booking and that it is pending approval, plus an email to be issued to user when booking is approved.
 - A notifcation to be sent to the site admin that there are bookings pending approval.
+- Add a js listener for the checkbox in the Sign in page so that users can be automatically signed in when they logon to the website.

 - - -